theunicornguild/can-you-remember/03_cards/01_creating_and_using_cards.md

   }
 ];

 // Here we are exporting the array of cards so that we can import it in any component as needed export default cards;
 ```

-Now that you have defined the `data` you will be using in your project you are ready to start coding your componenets
+Now that you have defined the `data` you will be using in your project you are ready to start coding your components

 ### Git